Google Ads management can be tricky to get right. Luckily, our simple guide will show you how to optimise your campaigns the easy way.

 But before you jump into making ad groups, you need to understand how they work and where they fit into the Google PPC management process.
 So here's a handy diagram to demonstrate what it could look like.

 Your Google Ads campaign can be narrowed down to:

 You may have multiple campaigns under one account with unique goals for your business.
-Outline clear goals and outcomes of all your campaigns so you know what success looks like for you.
+Outline clear goals and outcomes for all of your campaigns so you know what success looks like for you.
 Without this, you won't be able to find areas for improvement (or cause for celebration).

-Adzooma make multi-campaign management easier by connecting all your accounts and optimising their performance at once.
-Thanks to its clean UI and simple overview, you can adjust your budgets all from one screen.
+Adzooma makes multi-campaign management easier by connecting all your accounts and optimising their performance at once.
+Thanks to its clean user interface and simple overview, you can adjust your budgets all from one screen.

 While you'll have multiple ad groups, they need to be specific to each campaign.
 Never duplicate your ad groups.